-The iNET model (https://inetmodels.com) was used to identify genes in BC that directly interacted with GLS using RNA sequencing data [15].
-This software is an interactive visualization and database of multi-omics data based on the Z-score and significant p value for each target gene against GLS.
-Genes were ranked according to the highest score and statistically significant p value.
+The iNET model version 2.0 (https://inetmodels.com accessed on 14 February 2023) was used to identify genes in BC that directly interacted with GLS using RNA sequencing data [15].
+This software was used to create an interactive visualisation and database of multi-omics data based on the Z-score and significant p value of each target gene against GLS.
+Genes were ranked according to the highest score and a statistically significant p value.